-During interview conversation whenever you come across a situation that you can map to your list, casually drop in how you handled one such in your career.
+During interview whenever you come across a situation that you can map to your list, casually take the example of how you handled one such incident in your career.

 These are essential part of project manager’s profile and not many interviewers themselves would have thought to check interviewee on these attributes.
 These casual mentions contribute to their overall assessment of you and should there be a tie to your position with another candidate you might get past that last barrier on the basis of these traits of character.

 Bonus Infographic: 8 Key Values of a Project Manager for Career Success!

 Project manager interview can be stressful, but need not necessarily be.
 These 10 tips combined with some of these preparatory steps should make it a pleasant exercise.
 I’d love to hear about your project manager interview experiences – please let me know in the Comments section below.